-A Guide for Black Art Buyers Who Want It Right
+A Guide for Black Art Buyers Who Want to Get It Right

 Start With What Speaks to You

-The number one rule?
-Buy the piece that stops you in your tracks.
+The number one rule, the one I’d whisper to anyone standing in front of a wall of options, is this: buy the piece that stops you in your tracks.

-Trends fade, but a genuine emotional connection lasts — and if you want to understand what Black art really is, that feeling is exactly where it starts.
-If a drawing makes me feel something—pride, calm, joy—that’s the signal.
+Trends fade, but what is black art ultimately creates a genuine emotional connection that lasts — and if you want to understand that feeling, that is exactly where it begins.
+When a piece makes me feel something, whether it’s pride, calm, joy, or that quiet sense of being seen and recognized, that’s the signal.
+That emotional pull is the whole point of owning art at all.

 Know What You’re Actually Buying

 - Is it hand-made or AI-generated?
-Hand-made carries real soul and value
+Hand-made carries real soul and holds its value over the years.

 - Who is the artist?
-A real story adds depth and authenticity
+A real story behind the work adds depth and authenticity to every piece.

 - Is it limited or mass-produced?
-Limited runs stay more special
+Limited runs tend to stay more meaningful as time passes.

-- What format fits your space?
-Print, canvas, or something wearable
+- What format fits your life?
+Consider a print, a canvas, or even something wearable like a tee.

 Match the Piece to Your Space